Blazer1009/unserious-craft-java/README.md

 # unserious-craft-java
 This is my first chaotic/funny Minecraft resource pack, and I hope you enjoy it!

 Unserious Craft Java is a chaotic resource pack made for people who don’t take Minecraft too seriously.
-It also includes a custom background and title to make the experience even more unserious.
+It also includes a custom background and title logo to make the experience even more unserious.

 The resource pack supports Minecraft 26.2!